srlund2/PAPAS/README.md

     /lightGuide/model/translate
     /lightGuide/model/translatePMT
 ```
+The models must be in ASCII STL format in the current implementation.

 And the optical properties of a sub volume of G4Air which the light guide sits in can be configured via
 ```